gucci-on-fleek/Stardew-Valley-Item-Finder/readme.md

 Developing
 ----------

+### Architecture
+This webapp is divided into two main components: processing and display.
+These elements are fairly independent of each other and can each be easily repurposed for other uses.
+In fact, feel free to repurpose any of components for your own use.

+#### Processing
+All of the data is processed using XML Stylesheet Transforms (`XSLT`).
+There are two separate steps: the first conversion of the save file to an intermediate `XML` file and a second conversion from the intermediate `XML` file to a final `CSV` file.

+For developers, the first step is likely of the greatest interest.
+This first step (found in `items.xslt`) can convert any Stardew Valley save into a more basic `XML` file that is easy to parse.
+You can see how this works by running the transforms from the command-line as demonstrated above or by viewing `items.xsd` and `items.xslt`.
+These files are lacking in documentation, but they should be fairly self-explanatory if you have a bit of `XML` experience.

+#### Display
+After the save file has been transformed to `CSV`, the rest of the webapp is essentially just a fancy `CSV` display.
+Seriously, most of the functions in `item-finder.js` are general-purpose; the only function specific to Stardew Valley is `replace_icon()`.
+All of the JavaScript is extensively documented, although some of the `css` is missing comments.

 ### Building
 The tool does not need to be build to be run.
 You can run your own copy of the tool with any simple webserver, like `python -m http.server`.
 If you want to minify the files, see [the build script](.github/workflows/pages-deploy.yaml) for reference.